GU-CLASP/GU-CLASP.github.io/content/pages/people/shalom-lappin/publications.md

 ## ARTICLES IN REFEREED JOURNALS

--   Jean-Philippe Bernardy and Shalom Lappin (2022), \"A Neural Model for Compositional Word Embeddings and Sentence Processing\", *Proceedings of the Workshop on Cognitive Modeling and Computational Linguistics*, May 26, 2022, Dublin, Association of Computational Linguistics, pp. 12--22.
 -   Jey Han Lau, Carlos Armendariz, Shalom Lappin, Matthew Purver, and Chang Shu (2020), \"How Furiously Can Colorless Green Ideas Sleep?
     Sentence Acceptability in Context\", *Transactions of the